Queebble/Statistical-Modelling-Project/README.md

 ---

-Created as part of a data science coursework project, demonstrating regression modeling, EDA, and statistical communication.
+Created as part of a data science coursework project, demonstrating regression modelling, EDA, and statistical communication.